 Q: Was it easy meeting people and making friends?

 an effort to befriend people.
-My wife is happy there are some Spanish speakers at her work.
-Neither of us have made much of an attempt to learn Dutch (I know bad expats!) which limits our ability to interact and expand our social circle.
+My wife is happy that there are some Spanish speakers at her workplace.
+Neither of us has made much of an attempt to learn Dutch (I know, bad expats!), which limits our ability to interact and expand our social circle.

 About working in the Netherlands